sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-flows-restore/sdk-android-flows-restore.md

         }
     ```

 Congratulations!
-You now have learned how to restore, reset and logout application using the Flows component!
+You now have learned how to restore, reset and logout an application using the Flows component!

 [VALIDATE_3]
 [ACCORDION-END]